warner/python-pure25519/README.md

 * much slower than C
 * not written by djb, so probably horribly buggy and insecure
-* very much not constant-time
+* very much not constant-time: leaks hamming weights like crazy

 Good things about this module: